-2. Pack your content management resume with numbers
+2. Pack your work experience section with numbers

+But how do you actually access those numbers?
 The good news is that in content marketing, you usually have to use multiple analytical tools to measure your work anyway.
 Thanks to that, you can easily add numbers to your resume.
-In the end, the numbers will help you show the real work that you’ve done.

-In your work experience descriptions , include industry-specific metrics, such as:
+In your work experience bullet points, you can include industry-specific metrics, such as: